backstabslash/2nd-year-uni-summerpractice-proj/README.md

 ## **CALCULATIONS USING CYCLES (ARRAYS)**
-To test the possibility of implementations of array calculations using cycles, we will compile a suitable program for its subsequent launch using the created learning machine emulator.
+In order to assess the potential of the learning machine emulator for implementing array calculations using loops, we will compile a program and subsequently launch it using the emulator.
+This program will serve as a test case to evaluate the accuracy and efficiency of the emulator when executing array calculations through the use of loops.

 Task No. 11: Compile a program for counting in an integer array the number of zero elements after the element with the number specified by the user.